 Lateral hiring, also known as lateral movement, wherein an existing employee might like to switch laterally to a different functional in the same organization.
 This decreases employee turnover in the organization, as when an existing employee makes a lateral switch, he/she would stay at the organization for longer period of time.

 Pre-requisite tests: Role/Job specific psychometric and situational judgment assessment

-Hiring MBA graduates
+Hiring MBA Graduates

 An MBA fresher is expected to bring in more skills and perspectives to the organization.
-Managers need to possess team building skills, persuasive and rapport building skills in addition to their respective domain skills.
+Managers need to possess team-building skills, persuasive and rapport-building skills in addition to their respective domain skills.

-Pre-requisite tests: Logical and decision making skills, Role Specific aptitude tests- Financial Analyst, Market research, Marketing Analyst, HR Roles.
+Pre-requisite tests: Logical and decision-making skills, Role Specific aptitude tests- Financial Analyst, Market research, Marketing Analyst, HR Roles.
 In addition to the above

 Employee Evaluation – Learning & Development

 For the safe and progressive development of an organization, it is important to build synergistic teams.
-By synergistic teams, I imply that it is important to form teams based on their innate behavioral and personality traits of the employees.
+By synergistic teams, I imply that it is important to form teams based on the innate behavioral and personality traits of the employees.
 For instance, it is not ideal to place an introvert in a team full of extroverts.

 Pre-requisite tests for forming Synergistic Teams: The Myers-Briggs Type Indicator, 16PF – also called 16 Personality Factors helps to gain innate behavioral traits of employees.